 It’s only 2pm, but I’ve done just about as many useful things as a person can do in a single day.
-I handled a staffing issue this morning, had breakfast, chatted with my dad and a few friends, taught Caleb how to burn weeds with the weed torch, set up an appointment with my instructor to see what my options are for the capstone, turned yesterday’s leftover dashida into egg drop soup with rice to feed everyone, checked on the sick kid, had some others do some laundry, read more on coronavirus, did some pushups, helped Sydney register for two semesters worth of classes at USU (just in case), swept the floor, did the dishes, spread some mulch around that was leftover from last year’s garden and took pictures of the flowers.
+I handled a staffing issue this morning, had breakfast, chatted with my dad and a few friends, taught Caleb how to trim weeds with the weed eater head, set up an appointment with my instructor to see what my options are for the capstone, turned yesterday’s leftover dashida into egg drop soup with rice to feed everyone, checked on the sick kid, had some others do some laundry, read more on coronavirus, did some pushups, helped Sydney register for two semesters worth of classes at USU (just in case), swept the floor, did the dishes, spread some mulch around that was leftover from last year’s garden and took pictures of the flowers.

 Like everyone, I’m dependent on stuff outside the house for my usual routines, and without traveling on the roads for hours every day, I suddenly have TONS of time.

 Things continue to be crazy in the news.
 We are closing land borders now.
 This is one step closer to internal travel restrictions.
 I am reading that some folks are still trying to go to places like Six Flags — which did not close until today?!?!?
 My hometown Walmart was closed last night after a looting incident.
 I decided I needed to try and do something exercise-wise, but I am not the only person dying for the gym: every size kettlebell on Amazon is sold out.
 I may buy some resistance bands, but I don’t really want to spend the money.
 We are well above the income thresholds being tossed around for the stimulus and will not get the $1000/adult checks, so I’d rather keep this as cheap as possible.
 I’m suddenly housing and feeding five adults, one who is sick, plus dealing with the seven aides and my 89yo aunt next door.
 It’s a lot, but it’s also not a lot.